Plan · Family

 Practicalities

-- Most hotels accommodate two adults plus one child under 12 in a standard double room without extra charge.
+Most mid-range and above hotels accommodate two adults plus one child under 12 in a standard double room without additional charge.
+Extra beds are available on request for older children.
+International-brand hotels in tier-1 cities are more flexible on cot/crib requests.

 Health